 “Outstandingly the best of all the Sherpas I have known … he was a most loveable person: modest, unselfish and completely sincere,” the mountain explorer Eric Shipton once said of Angtharkay, the first of the great mountaineering sirdars (Sherpa leaders), who can be considered the grandfather of them all.

-Born in raised in the village of Khunde above Namche Bazaar in the Khumbu region of Nepal, like many Sherpas of the 1920s and 1930s he emigrated to Darjeeling in northeast India in search of work with mountaineering expeditions, which in those days all used Darjeeling as their home base rather than Kathmandu.
+Born and raised in the village of Khunde above Namche Bazaar in the Khumbu region of Nepal, like many Sherpas of the 1920s and 1930s he emigrated to Darjeeling in northeast India in search of work with mountaineering expeditions, which in those days all used Darjeeling as their home base rather than Kathmandu.
 While on his third major job, the 1933 British Everest expedition, he was recognised by Shipton for his strong performance at high altitude and outstanding leadership.
 He became Shipton’s trusted right hand man, accompanying him on his two mountain reconnaissance expeditions to the Nanda Devi Sanctuary and the Shaksgam region north of K2.
 He also served as sirdar on three more Everest expeditions.

 In 1950 he was sirdar for the French expedition to Annapurna, which became the first to climb an 8000m peak.
 He showed great wisdom by turning down his opportunity to be in the summit party with the following immortal line, quoted by Maurice Herzog in his classic book about the expedition: